 This pattern of Dragoon Carbine was a modification of the more numerous Land Pattern Musket produced for infantry.
-It was issued to dragoons from the early 1740s until it was replaced with a regular Dragoon Carbine in 1770.
-The carbine is mounted with a 42 inch barrel which is 4 inches shorter than the usual infantry Land Pattern length of 46 inches.
-This shorter length barrel was later adopted by British line infantry from 1768 and referred to as the “Short” Land Pattern.
-In this respect the dragoon barrel length was the forerunner of the change in barrel length adopted for infantry.
+It was issued to dragoons from the early 1740s until it was replaced with a regular Dragoon Carbine from circa 1770.
+The carbine is mounted with a 42 inch barrel which is 4 inches shorter than the usual infantry Land Pattern length of 46 inches in use when this carbine was made.
+This shorter length barrel was later adopted by British line infantry from 1768 and referred to as the “Short” Land Pattern Musket.
 The carbine differs in some other minor ways in that the ramrod is of wood with a brass tip and the rounded fore-end is without a brass cap.

 In the 1760’s some new carbine designs appeared for dragoons with a smaller bore of .65 inch from which carbines evolved into more of a specific class of firearm of their own rather than as a modification of the Short Land Pattern.

 The bevelled lock of this musket is of 1740 Pattern engraved around the border and stamped with a crown over GR in front of the cock, with the government ownership mark stamped beneath the pan.
 The tail is stamped “TOWER” over the date “1759”.
 The sighted barrel is stamped “4” at the breech with two unclear Ordnance marks nearby.
 The barrel is retained by three pins and the upper swivel screw.

 The musket is mounted with a full stock with typically high butt comb, regulation brass mounts and four cylindrical brass ramrod pipes of standard Land Pattern type.
 The side plate is of the usual Land Pattern rounded form.